divideconcept/FluidLite/README.md

 FluidLite (c) 2016 Robin Lobel

-FluidLite is a very light version of FluidSynth designed to be hardware, platform and external dependency independant.
+FluidLite is a very light version of FluidSynth designed to be hardware, platform and external dependency independent.
 It only uses standard C libraries.

 It also adds support for SF3 files (SF2 files compressed with ogg vorbis)